What you will achieve

 - Navigation topic enabled (see Setting Up Navigation)

-- A domain model created (see Creating Your First Data Model)
+- A data model created (see Creating Your First Data Model)

 - A sheet configuration created (see Creating Your First Sheet Configuration)